gh2hq/gh2/docs/api/environment.md

 The double render mode will use two cells to render a shape character.
 If a character is two-cell width (💘, 🌈, etc.), it only render once while one-cell width character (a, ;, etc.) will be render twice.

-In some case, Lighght cant not get the right width for characters, you can use a tuple (ch, width) to specify the width of character to avoid unexpected mess.
+In some case, gh2 cant not get the right width for characters, you can use a tuple (ch, width) to specify the width of character to avoid unexpected mess.

 In double mode, a text character will still use one cell to render for one-cell width.